llmrel/llmrel.github.io/call-for-papers.md

 <!-- # Call for Papers -->

-We invite the researchers in the field of NeuroAI to submit their papers to the this Workshop.
+We invite the researchers in the field of NeuroAI to submit their papers to this workshop.
 Authors are also encouraged to submit short versions of their NeurIPS main conference submissions concurrently to this workshop.

 Submissions should adhere to a page limit of 5 pages (excluding references and supplementary materials) and must use the [NeurIPS 2024 LaTeX template](https://media.neurips.cc/Conferences/NeurIPS2024/Styles.zip).
 All submissions must be anonymized and may not contain any identifying information that may violate the **double-blind** reviewing policy.